rhwlo/gravity/README.md

 Pause the game by pressing the center button, then press the center button two more times to reset the game.

+### Special: toggling backlight

+To toggle the backlights on the displays, hold down the center button and tap one of the turn buttons three times.

 ## How to put the clock together

 ### Bill of materials